mxagar/expert_chase/README.md

 Companies like [Techspert](https://techspert.com) have embraced that change we are living and match companies and professionals.
 Yet finding proper experts that are willing to offer consultancy is still a challenge.
 This repository contains a related dataset and deals with one aspect around that challenge, summarized as follows:

 > For each client project, suitable experts are searched, to whom an outreach email is sent.
 The order that the experts appeared in the search is recorded and whether each expert has responded (or not) to each outreach email.
+>

-> [The goal] is to **analyse and prepare this data and propose approaches or models that could be investigated to re-rank the profiles so that the top experts have the highest probability of responding positively.**
+> [The goal] is to **analyze and prepare this data and propose approaches or models that could be investigated to re-rank the profiles so that the top experts have the highest probability of responding positively.**

 ## Table of Contents